-Dr. William (Bill) Bosl, Associate Professor of Health Informatics and Clinical Psychology at the University of San Francisco.
-His primary research focus is on clinical neurophysiology and neurodiagnostics.
+Dr. William (Bill) Bosl, associate professor of health informatics and clinical psychology focuses his primary research on clinical neurophysiology and neurodiagnostics.
 In 2018 Professor Bosl was appointed Visiting Associate Professor of Pediatrics at Harvard Medical School.

-Dr. Bosl is leading a series of projects to discover patterns in infant EEG signals that can serve as biomarkers for autism and other neurodevelopmental pathology in collaboration with Boston Children’s Hospital (BCH) in Developmental Medicine.
-Dr. Bosl is also working with neurologists in the BCH Epilepsy clinic to find measures of epileptogenicity or tendency to have epileptic seizures.
+Professor Bosl is leading a series of projects to discover patterns in infant EEG signals that can serve as biomarkers for autism and other neurodevelopmental pathology in collaboration with Boston Children’s Hospital (BCH) in developmental medicine.
+He is also working with neurologists in the BCH Epilepsy clinic to find measures of epileptogenicity or tendency to have epileptic seizures.

 Dr. Bosl is working on a crowd-sourcing approach to annotation of clinical EEGs for research for the American Society of Electrodiagnostic Technologists.
 Other projects involve neurodevelopment in premature infants (with Rutgers Medical School) and the emergence of neurological impairment in Kenyan children following cerebral malaria (with Oxford University).